 Skydio 2 should not be flown in rain, falling snow, or fog.
 Use these guidelines when flying in the snow (or in cold temps).

-Also, be extra careful when flying in environments that contain thin branches, telephone or power lines, ropes, netting, wires, chainlink fencing, transparent surfaces like windows, or reflective surfaces like mirrors.
+Also, be extra careful when flying in environments that contain thin branches, telephone or power lines, ropes, netting, wires, chainlink fencing, transparent surfaces like windows, or smooth, reflective surfaces like mirrors or still water.

 Make sure you have enough clear space to take off

 When launching from the ground, Skydio 2 should have at least 20 feet of clearance in every direction (including above), meaning the launch area should be clear and free of obstacles.

 Note: While Skydio 2 is designed for use outdoors, it can be flown indoors in certain environments with caution.
 Only fly indoors in large, open areas with good lighting, like large warehouses, gymnasiums, or similar spaces.
 If you fly indoors, avoid flying near glass, mirrors, solid textureless walls, or polished, reflective flooring.
 Use the above clearance guidelines when flying Skydio 2.

 See our related articles for more info and tutorials.